 Everyone loves them, and we do mean everyone.
 You won’t see the residents of this city sporting any other jerseys come basketball season.
 The Spurs have called San Antonio home since the early 70’s and the city’s love for the team runs deep.
 If you’re a sports enthusiast, you’ll appreciate the fandom… and who knows, maybe you’ll even consider switching teams.

-It is growing and there’s room for it
+It is growing and there’s plenty of room

 According to the US Census, San Antonio gained over 21,000 new residents from 2014 to 2015.
 However, unlike other major cities in Texas, the city isn’t suffering from unbearable traffic or push back from current locals due to its recent growth.
 If you hate long commutes, you’ve found the right place.